Disclaimer

 Signal Detection Basics

 Signal detection is the most extensive and critical topic in PV.
-While it is almost impossible to cover it one simple blog, we can try to introduce it at least.
+While it is almost impossible to cover it in one simple blog, we can try to introduce it at least.

 1. Sources of Signal detection: